It’s almost time for Easter, and no icon represents the holiday quite like the cute and cuddly rabbit.

 Fortunately, there are a couple of ways that you can address the problem.

 Perhaps the most barbaric, you can be like Elmer Fudd and get out the shotgun, or resort to harmful traps or chemicals.

 But, the rabbits are still kind of cute after all, aren’t they?
-It would be a shame to kill them.
+It would be a shame to rely on these methods.
 Gardener’s Path understands this dilemma, and brings you the following five tips:

 Five Ways to Banish Little Bunny Foo-Foo From Your Garden

 1. Repel Them

 Unfortunately, neither bad pickup lines nor crude jokes have any effect on rabbits.
 Instead, plant some naturally repellent plants in and around the rabbits’ favorite victims.